Michael Scott (The Office): Biography

 Michael Gary Scott was born on March 15, 1965, in Scranton, Pennsylvania.
 He came from a relatively difficult childhood of loneliness.
 In the pilot, he mentions having a brother.
 Michael had some trouble with his early education (shown in "Dunder Mifflin Infinity") as Michael tells the camera crew he was held back in second grade.
 In "Diversity Day", he claims to be of English, Irish, German and Scottish descent, and also claims to be "two-fifteenths" Native American.
 He has also mentioned a stepfather, Jeff.
 In "Nepotism", it is revealed that he had a half-sister, from whom he'd been estranged for 15 years.
-After their reunion, Michael hires her son (and his nephew) Luke as an office intern, but eventually confronts the incompetent, rude young man and spanks him in front of the office staff, causing him to burst into tears and quit.
+After their reunion, Michael hires her son (and his nephew) Luke as an office intern, but eventually confronts him about his incompetent, rude behaviour and spanks him in front of the office staff, causing him to burst into tears and quit.

 In the episode "Take Your Daughter to Work Day", Michael claims that he was a child star on a kids' show called Fundle Bundle; however, it becomes clear that he simply appeared on the show as one of many guest children.
 As the office staff watch an old recording of his episode, the young Michael speaks touchingly about what he wants when he grows up: to get married, and to have "100 kids" so none of them could say no to being his friend.
 In "The Fire", it is revealed that Michael did not attend college, having lost all of his tuition money in a pyramid scheme.

 Michael started at Dunder Mifflin as a salesman in the early 1990s.
 In "Dwight's Speech", he shows the plaque and certificates he received in 1996 and 1997 for 'Top Salesman of the Year'.
 Dwight also praised him in a deleted scene from "The Coup" for winning consecutive awards for the best salesman.
 In "Two Weeks", he claims to have acquired half of the Scranton branch's client base.
 In "The Client", he impresses his then-manager, Jan Levinson-Gould, by single-handedly acquiring an important client through somewhat unorthodox methods.
 Pam Halpert and Ryan Howard are impressed watching him make sales and negotiate their contracts for The Michael Scott Paper Company, which he starts when he leaves Dunder Mifflin.
 In "Koi Pond", Jim Halpert concedes that he might never become as good a salesman as Michael.